How Much is LinkedIn Premium? Finding the Right Plan for Your Needs

 For Recruiters and Talent Acquisition

-Best Plan: Recruiter Lite ($170/month) for individual recruiters or small teams
+Best Plan: Recruiter Lite ($170/month) or Corporate ($835+/month)

 For Business Owners and Entrepreneurs